daredevilgeek/100-days-of-code/log.md

 # Making a third attempt!
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R2D30-31: Feb 3-4 2018

+**Today's Progress**: Some rec time using SoloLearn to check JavaScript skills, and starting to get into using express.

 ## R2D29: Feb 1 2018

 **Today's Progress**: Starting to use npm - some little practice apps with fun packages.